jExperience quick install

 etcdirectory without unzipping it.
 The import can take about 15 minutes and runs in the background.

-- On the first start, you also must execute the following command.
+- On the first start, you'll need to execute the following command:

 - Try accessing https://localhost:9443/cxs/cluster with username karaf and password karaf .
 If you receive a certificate warning in your browser, accept the warning as it is safe.